+HyperTerminal

-HyperTerminal For Windows 95, 98, 2000, NT, ME, XP, and Microsoft Vista: 1.
-Click on the Start button. a.
-For Windows 95, 98, and ME select Programs and then Accessories .
+For Windows 95, 98, 2000, NT, ME, XP, Vista, 7, and 8:

+Click on the Start button.

+- (a) For Windows 95, 98, and ME select Programs and then Accessories.
 In the Accessories folder, select the HyperTerminal icon.
-Then double-click on Hypertrm.exe. b.
-For Windows 2000, NT, and XP select Programs , then Accessories , then Commu- nications (or HyperTerminal).
-Then select the HyperTerminal icon. c.
-For Microsoft Vista open the HyperTerminal program from its file location (probably on the desktop).
-2. A dialog box will then ask for a "connection description."
+Then double-click on Hypertrm.exe. - (b) For Windows 2000, NT, and XP select Programs, then Accessories, then Communications (or HyperTerminal).
+Then select the HyperTerminal icon. - (c) For Windows Vista, 7, and 8 open the HyperTerminal program from its file location (probably on the desktop).

+A dialog box will then ask for a "connection description."
 This is a file that will be saved in the HyperTerminal folder with its own name and icon.
-It stores the appropriate settings for connecting to the Vista Overcurrent Control so that they do not have to be entered each and every time.
+It stores the appropriate settings for connecting to the S&C Overcurrent Control so they do not have to be entered every time.
 In the "connection description" dialog box, enter a name for this file (for example, "Vista").

+HyperTerminal continuted

-3. The next dialog box asks for a phone number to dial.
+The next dialog box asks for a phone number to dial.
 Ignore this and go to the Connect Using list at the bottom of the dialog box.
 With the relay connected, select the correct COM # from the drop down menu.
-The assigned COM # can be found under Control Panel, System, Hardware, Device Manager.
+The assigned COM # can be found under Control Panel>System>Hardware>Device Manager.
 Expand the Ports menu.
 The COM # assignment is adjacent to "SEL to UART Bridge Controller."
-Click on OK .
-4. The next dialog box asks for the connection parameters.
-Enter the settings listed in Appendix B and click on OK .
-5. HyperTerminal should now be connected to the Vista Overcurrent Control.
-To initiate the data flow between the computer and the control, press the <enter> key on the computer.
-Until the <enter> key on the computer is pressed, nothing will come up on the screen.
+Click on the OK button.

+The next dialog box asks for the connection parameters.
+Enter the settings listed in Appendix B and click on the \mathbf{OK} button.

+HyperTerminal should now be connected to the S&C Overcurrent Control.
+To initiate the data flow between the computer and the control, press the Enter key on the computer.
+Until the Enter key on the computer is pressed, nothing will be displayed on the screen.
 It may be necessary to click on the Disconnect button on the toolbar.
 This function is also located under the Call menu.
 After disconnecting, click on the Reconnect button on the toolbar.
-Again, this function is located under the Call menu.</enter></enter> 6.
-To exit this session, select File:Exit or click on the X button in the upper right- hand corner of the window.
-Hyperterminal will ask if you want to save the session settings.
+Again, this function is located under the Call menu.

+To exit this session, select File:Exit or click on the X button in the upper right-hand corner of the window.
+HyperTerminal will ask if you want to save the session settings.
 Click on Yes so that, in the future, all of the above instructions can be bypassed by simply clicking on the icon that you just created.

-AcSELerator [®] QuickSet 5030TM For Microsoft Vista:1.
+AcSELerator® QuickSet 5030TM

+For Windows Vista, 7, and 8:

 Open the AcSELerator QuickSet 5030 program from its file location (probably on the desktop).

-2. Select "Parameters" from the "Communications" drop down menu.
-3. With the overcurrent control relay connected, select the correct COM # from the "Device" drop down menu.
-(The assigned COM # can be found under Control Panel, System, Hardware, Device Manager.
+Select the Paramaters option from the Communications drop-down menu.

+With the overcurrent control relay connected, select the correct COM # from the Device drop down menu.
+(The assigned COM # can be found under Control Panel> System> Hardware> Device Manager.
 Expand the Ports menu.
 The COM # assignment is adjacent to "SEL to UART Bridge Controller").
-Then select the parameters in Appendix B. Click OK .
-4. To connect to the relay, select "Terminal" from the "Tools" drop down menu.
-If the main menu does not automatically appear, press the <enter></enter> key.
+Then select the parameters in Appendix B. Click the OK button.

+To connect to the relay, select Terminal from the Tools drop-down menu.
+If the main menu does not automatically appear, press the Enter key.